 Do not hang large pictures or mirrors above sofas or other places where people may sit or sleep.

+Make an emergency plan that best suits your needs.
 Write down any specific needs, limitations and capabilities that you have, and any medications you take.
 Make a copy of the list and put it in your purse or wallet.